carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 ~~~
 {: .output}

-> ## Dockerfile: make your own EMBOSS image
+> ## Challenge: make your own updated EMBOSS image.
 >
 > During the early part of the lesson we explored creating our own image thanks to a list of instruction within a `Dockerfile` document.
-> The file for this particular image is available: [Dockerfile](https://hub.docker.com/r/pegi3s/emboss/dockerfile).
+> The file for a different but similar image is available: [Dockerfile](https://hub.docker.com/r/pegi3s/emboss/dockerfile).
 > This information would allow you to create your own image from a newer version of Ubuntu.
 > How would you use this information to make your own image?
 > Find help on an earlier section of the workshop if you need, or skip this exercise for now.